telefonicaid/thinkingcity/docs/device_api.md

 Provisioning of JSON Configuration group is exactly the same just replacing `?protocol=IoTA-UL` by `?protocol=IoTA-JSON`.

-Currently, the IoT Platform only allows for the existence of a configuration group per subservice for each protocol and apikey, i.e. one for "IoTA-UL" with apikey "XXYYZZ", "IoTA-UL", other with apikey "AABBBCC" and other for "IoTA-JSON".
+Currently, the ThinkingCity Platform only allows for the existence of a configuration group per subservice for each protocol and apikey, i.e. one for "IoTA-UL" with apikey "XXYYZZ", "IoTA-UL", other with apikey "AABBBCC" and other for "IoTA-JSON".

 # Register your IoT device